 As a prelude to this article, I would like to quote Anthrax’s Scott Ian from some VH1 retrospective series: “Ratt wrote some very good pop songs, to tell you the truth.
 Round and Round is a great song.
 You just can’t get argue with that.”

 Many bands like to advertise themselves as truly disparate units, but Ratt really were that bunch.
-Bobby Blotzer (drummer) was the one who was the most interested in hard rock.
-Juan Croucier (bassist) was the one who was the most interested in R&B, funk and soul.
+Bobby Blotzer (the drummer) was the one who was the most interested in hard rock.
+Juan Croucier (the bassist) was the one who was the most interested in R&B, funk and soul.
 Robbin Crosby (the rhythm guitarist) was the one who was the most interested in heavy metal and punk.
 Stephen Pearcy (the singer) was the most interested in pop music (even though he wasn’t the only one who came up with the vocal melodies).
 Finally, Warren DeMartini (the main lead guitarist) was mostly interested in melodic rock.
 He’s the sort of guy who you could imagine listening to The Cure and U2 (who both started in 1976).
 As such, you can imagine how phenomenal that Ratt were.

 As a teenager, I was so remarkably lucky to have purchased the European version of Ratt’s 1983 début – the self-titled EP.
 It contained an earlier version of a song (You’re in Trouble) that was released on their first LP.
 What makes the EP version different is that it was the first grunge song (i.e. easy-listening doom metal like Black Sabbath).
 On any version, there was another grunge song (You Think You’re Tough).
 The overlooked EP also proved to be ground-breaking because it contained one of the first thrash songs (Sweet Cheater), the first sludge metal song (U Got It) along with the first groove metal songs (Tell the World, Back for More and Walkin’ the Dog).